adfinis-sygroup/base4kids2-libreoffice-templates/README.md

 # base4kids2-libreoffice-templates
-Libreoffice document templates (Calc, Impress, and Writer) for for Base4Kids2
+This repository holds a collection of libreoffice document templates for [Base4Kids](http://www.base4kids.ch).